Expanding Access to Robotics and STEM Education Through Public Libraries

 — Christiana “Ana” Thomas, Founder of RAIL

-Bring RAIL to Your Library
+Interested in Bringing RAIL to Your Library?

 RAIL was designed to help libraries launch sustainable robotics workshops using reusable equipment, activity guides, volunteer support, and implementation resources.